ibexa/documentation-developer/docs/api/field_type_storage.md

 If you want to store Field values in regular eZ Platform database tables, the `FieldValue` must be converted to the storage-specific format used by the Persistence SPI:
 `eZ\Publish\SPI\Persistence\Content\FieldValue`.
-After restoring a Field of the Field Type, the conversion must be reversed.
+After restoring a Field of the Field Type, you must reverse the conversion.

 The following methods of the Field Type are responsible for that: